birdandhike.com logo

 Comparing the burned and unburned sides, it is clear that many years will pass before nature reclaims the burn area, and probably many more years after that before Cactus Wrens, which build nests in the Buckhorn Cholla, return.

-Before long, the trail passes out of the burn area, and higher on the bajada, the vegetation becomes more diverse with many more Mojave Yucca, Eastern Joshua Trees, and also Desert Almond, which usually is more common in dry washes.
+Before long, the trail passes out of the burn area, and gradually begins to climb towards the Escarpment.
+Higher on the bajada, the vegetation becomes more diverse with many more Mojave Yucca, Eastern Joshua Trees, and also Desert Almond, which usually is more common in dry washes.

 Up ahead, closer to the cliffs, Utah Juniper will begin to appear, and many Narrowleaf Goldenbush and California Buckwheat join the vegetation mix.